-- 20 In this last paragraph, we quickly assess the influence of the integration time of the observations (observation window, see Sect.
+In this last subsection, we briefly assess the influence of the integration time of the observations (observation window, see Sect.
 3.1).
-Table 2 presents the MAE between different fields depending on the observations window: 10 s or 2 min.
+Table 2 presents the MAE between different fields, depending on the observations window, 10s or 2 min.
 We have seen that a 2 min observations window allows the algorithm to use the 5 s model resolution to reproduce the turbulence spectral broadening by adding artificial synthetic fluctuations.
-If - the observation window is reduced to 10 s, no room is left for fluctuation.
-Consequently, the MAE for the wind are smaller with 10 s observations window for fine resolutions (for instance, 0.21 vs. 0.46 ms-1 at 10 s).
+If the observation window is reduced to 10 s, no room is left for fluctuation.
+Consequently, the MAE for the wind is smaller with 10s observations window for fine resolutions (for instance, 0.21 vs. $0.46 \,\mathrm{m\,s^{-1}}$ at 10 s).

-Because the model fits, at best, the 10s resolution, it is natural that it does less good at the 2 min resolution and hence beyond.
+Because the model fits, at best, the 10s resolution, it is natural that the algorithm performs less accurately at the 2 min resolution and hence beyond.

 The results are globally the same for the other parameters of Table 2.
-Because the algorithm cannot use the wind $\tilde{\mathbf{w}}$ to adjust the assimilated spectra to the observed 5 broadened ones, it has no choice but to fit the observations through a change of the top DSD (excess of small and large drops) in order to produce the best compromise at the cost level.
-This effect is visible on the N_0 column of Table 2: the results are worse for a 10 s observation window whatever the resolution (excess of small droplets).
-We can also note that the spectra are significantly noisier at 10 s, implying a tougher minimization.
+Because the algorithm cannot use the wind $\tilde{\mathbf{w}}$ to adjust the assimilated spectra to the observed broadened ones, it has no choice but to fit the observations through a change of the top DSD (excess of small and large drops) in order to produce the best compromise at the cost level.
+This effect is visible in the N_0 column of Table 2: the results are worse for a 10s observation window whatever the resolution (excess of small droplets).
+We can also note that the spectra are much noisier at 10s, implying a tougher minimization.

-Finally, we conclude that an observation window of 2 min is a better choice than 10s.
+Finally, we conclude that an observation window of $2 \min$ is a better choice than 10 s.
 It allows the algorithm to handle the turbulence and limit the instrumental noise influence.
-Thus the assimilation in the next section will be run with a 2 min observation window.
+Thus the assimilation in the next section will be run with a $2 \min$ observation window.

-15 5 Results for real case study
+5 Results for real case study